Below is one of our three in-house moving quotes for Australia. The quote is from 2008, for our move to Sydney from Seattle.

 Did you notice that the weight is the same, but the volume is different?

-The reason for this is they were not able to tell us for certain what the volume was going to be until they packed the shipping container with all our boxes and furniture.
+The reason for this is they weren't able to tell us for certain what the volume was going to be until they packed the shipping container with all our boxes and furniture.

 Your moving quote is also an estimate and may increase in price as they start packing the shipping container.